 Russell’s musical interest also extends to performing rarely-heard older music including the U.S. premieres of three British symphonies: Havergal Brian’s 27th (1966) and 32nd (1968) and Robert Simpson’s 7th (1977).
 In addition, he conducted the first complete performance of any of Danish composer Rued Langgaard’s 16 symphonies in the United States, the West Coast premiere of Villa-Lobos’ Bachianas Brasileiras No. 7, the 7th Symphony (1968) by Allan Pettersson marking the first performance of a Pettersson symphony in the U.S. in almost 30 years and the first U.S. performance in over 60 years of Martinů’s Intermezzo for orchestra.
 He conducted the Australian and Brazilian premieres of Ives’ 2nd Symphony.

 In 2015, Russell conducted the world premiere of the Symphony in A composed in 1878 by Leopold Damrosch with the APU Symphony.
 They recorded an all-Damrosch disc for Toccata Classics, which was released in late 2015.

-ASCAP recognized Russell’s work with the OCHSA Symphony by presenting him with their Award for Adventurous Programming of Contemporary Music, including First Place awards for four consecutive years .
+ASCAP recognized Russell’s work with the OCSA Symphony by presenting him with their Award for Adventurous Programming of Contemporary Music eight times including First Place awards for four consecutive years .
 He’s also been awarded the American Repertoire on Foreign Tours Award for his 2008 performances in Australia.